SaganRitual/Arkonia/README.md

 looked into those disciplines.
 Everything I know about the subject I've learned from creating this toy over the last three years.

-In other words, I'm self-conscious about how ill-conceived might appear to anyone who's serious about the disciplines, and I don't want to put anyone off their breakfast.
+In other words, I'm self-conscious about how ill-conceived it might appear to anyone who's serious about the disciplines, and I don't want to put anyone off their breakfast.
 Caveat lector.

 ### Status 27 Feb 2019